gogins/csound-extended/playpen/README.md

 For this example, install Rick Taube's Python port of the Common Music algorithmic composition system, [musx](https://github.com/musx-admin/musx).
-Just load the file and use the _Tools_ menu _go_ item.
+Just load the piece into SciTE and use the _Tools_ menu _go_ item.

 ### message.html

 This is a basic HTML5 example that runs native Csound using JavaScript and has a custom user interface implemented with JQuery.
-Just load the file and use the _Tools_ menu _go_ item.
+Just load the the piece into SciTE and use the _Tools_ menu _go_ item.

 ## Native Csound for GTK